AlexKLWS/godot-native-bullets-plugin/README.md

 // Bullet kit definition.
-// Add your own properties, methods and exports. class CustomFollowingBulletKit : public BulletKit {
+// Add your own properties, methods and exports. class CustomFollowingBulletKit : public UnitKit {
 	// Godot requires you to add this macro to make this class work properly.
-	GODOT_CLASS(CustomFollowingBulletKit, BulletKit)
+	GODOT_CLASS(CustomFollowingBulletKit, UnitKit)
 public:
 	// Use this macro to configure this bullet kit.
-	// Pass the BulletsPool type that will be used as the argument.
+	// Pass the UnitPool type that will be used as the argument.
-	BULLET_KIT(CustomFollowingBulletsPool)
+	UNIT_KIT(CustomFollowingBulletsPool)

 	Ref<Texture> texture;
 	float bullets_turning_speed = 1.0f;